ajifowoweiyanu/ajifowoweiyanu.github.io/_pages/IyanuAjifowowe.md

   - /about.html
 ---

 Welcome to my academic website!
 I'm Iyanu Ajifowowe, a graduate researcher at KAIST (Korea Advanced Institute of Science and Technology) in Daejeon, South Korea.
-My research focuses on building energy optimzation, occupancy comfort and .......
+My research focuses on building energy optimization, occupancy comfort and advanced control systems for sustainable built environments.

 ## Research Interests